-What is HIPAA & HITECH Compliance?
+What is HIPAA and HITECH Compliance?

 HIPAA

 HIPAA stands for the Health Insurance Portability and Accountability Act.
 It sets the standard for protecting sensitive patient data and applies to any company that deals with protected health information (PHI).
-Without efficient and effective tools, maintaining HIPAA compliance in general and HIPAA compliant file sharing specifically, can become a burden that consume entire days or weeks for your IT team.
+Without efficient and effective tools, maintaining HIPAA compliance in general and HIPAA compliant file transfers specifically, can become a burden that consume entire days or weeks for your IT team.
 Finding an effective way to meet these challenges is imperative.

 HITECH